 Regulatory body directories

-Alberta’s regulatory colleges maintain public registers of licensed practitioners.
+Alberta's regulatory colleges maintain public registers of licensed practitioners.
 The College of Alberta Psychologists (CAP) lists all registered psychologists.
-The Alberta College of Counselling Therapy (ACTA) lists registered counselling therapists.
+The Canadian Counselling and Psychotherapy Association (CCPA) lists Canadian Certified Counsellors.
 The Alberta College of Social Workers (ACSW) lists registered social workers.
-These directories confirm someone is licensed but don’t typically help you assess fit.
+These directories confirm someone is licensed but don't typically help you assess fit.

 Word of mouth